ajshepley/extensions-resize-video/README.md

 # extensions-resize-video

-A Firefox extension that adds a set of context menu items to resize video elements.
+A Firefox extension that adds a set of context menu items to resize video, image and selected elements.

+This extension merely sets the width or height values of those HTML elements on the currently active tab.

 ## To Do